localz/spotz-sdk-android/README.md

     If you're using Android Studio, clone the repository, and then simply open the project.
     Note you need to have internet connection for access public libraries.

-    If you're using Eclipse, clone the repository, open empty workspace and then File -> Import -> General -> "Existing Project into Workspace".
+    If you're using Eclipse, clone the repository, then in your workspace do File -> Import -> General -> "Existing Project into Workspace".

   2. Define a Spot using the [Spotz console](todo).
 Don't forget to add a beacon to your Spot.
 If you don't have a real beacon, don't worry, you can use the [iBeacon Toolkit](todo)!

-  3. Insert your Spotz application ID and client key (Spotz application ID and client key is shown on Spotz console when application is created.
-Use Android key) into MainActivity.java:
+  3. Insert your Spotz application ID and client key into MainActivity.java.
+Spotz application ID and client key is shown in the Spotz console under your application.
+Be sure to use the Android client key:

         ...
         Spotz.getInstance().initialize(this,